-Finland is applying for NATO membership
+Finland has applied for NATO membership

 Finland’s security environment was fundamentally altered when Russia launched its invasion of Ukraine in February 2022.
 Based on a reassessment of the security policy situation following this development, Finland has applied for NATO membership.
+The NATO member countries signed the Accession Protocol concerning Finland's NATO membership at NATO Headquarters in Brussels on 5 July, making Finland an invitee of the Alliance.
+Finland’s NATO membership must be ratified in each member country.

 News and press releases